 The legislation (that imposes physical and documentary controls);

-The checkable R/Cs at the NTA/NECA side in the declaration IEs;
+The checkable R&Cs at the NTA/NECA side in the declaration IEs;

-c.
-The non-checkable R/Cs at the NTA/NECA side (cannot be checked by NTA/NECA because relevant data are not available at NTA/NECA)..
+The non-checkable R&Cs at the NTA/NECA side (cannot be checked by NTA/NECA because relevant data are not available at NTA/NECA).

-Both Sender and Recipient in ED must check all R/Cs considering the above levels.
+Both Sender and Recipient in ED must check all R&Cs considering the above levels.
 However, their validation will be defined at national level.

-An NA is authorised to add additional or modify R/Cs or to define stricter regular expressions to enforce maximum consistency.
-It shall avoid ‘relaxed’ R/C validation that would lead to less quality of data.
+An NA is authorised to add additional or modify R&Cs or to define stricter regular expressions to enforce maximum consistency.
+It shall avoid ‘relaxed’ R&C validation that would lead to less quality of data.
 The content of some codelists can be extended with National values (for national usage only), while the content of other codelists could be restricted if one or more values are not applicable).

 Any justified deviation on the codelists applied on ED message that would also impact the Common Domain messages needs to be documented as a National Deviation for acceptance by the Central Project Team, with decision taken before the Conformance Testing activity starts.